danielmcopeland/Question-7/README.md

 public class Test {

+	static float[] rangeArray = new float[] {0, 0, 0, 0, 0, 0};
+		//The array showing the # of responses for each salary range

+	static float[] percArray = new float[] {0, 0, 0, 0, 0, 0};
+		//The array showing the percentages of responses for each salary range

-	static int[] rangeArray = new int[] {0, 0, 0, 0, 0};
+	static int[] badArray = new int[] {0, 0, 0, 0, 0, 0};
+		//The array showing the Colazzi's Method and its inaccuracy

+	static float[] badPercArray = new float[] {0, 0, 0, 0, 0, 0};
-	//T he array that will print out at the end with percentages for each salary range
+		//The array showing the Colazzi's Method percentages of responses for each salary range

-	static int decimal = 10000;
-	//How many decimal places the data are shown as
-	// 100 = xx%
-	// 10000 = xx.xx%
+	public static void addtoArray(float lower, float higher) {
+		addtoRangeArray(lower, higher);
+		addtoBadArray(lower, higher);
+	}
+		//passes input ranges to both arrays

-	public static void addtoArray(int lower, int higher) {
+	public static void addtoRangeArray(float lower, float higher) {
 		if (lower > higher) {
 			System.out.println("Error: Start should be less than or equal to rangeEnd");
 		}
 		// Checks if the input ranges are ordered correctly

 		for (int i=0, j=30000; i < rangeArray.length; i++, j+=10000) {
-			// checks the imput for each salary range starting with 30000 - 39999
+			// checks the input for each salary range starting with 30000 - 39999
 			if (lower >= j) {

 				if (higher <= j+10000) {